CarliJoy/intersection_examples/specification.rst

 ``issubclass`` calls, as long as the intersected types are valid arguments to ``isinstance`` and ``issubclass``.

-The `isinstance` or `issubclass` check for an Intersection is equal to the combined checks of all arguments passed:
+The `isinstance` or `issubclass` check for an intersection is equal to the combined checks of all arguments passed:

 ::